gardener/gardener/docs/proposals/20-ha-control-planes.md

         topologyKey: "topology.kubernetes.io/zone"
 ```

 A special challenge is to select the entire set of control plane pods belonging to a single control plane.
 Today, Gardener and extensions don't put a common label to the affected pods.
 We propose to introduce a new label `gardener.cloud/shoot-namespace: <shoot-namespace>`.
-A mutating webhoook should apply this label to every pod in the control plane.
+A mutating webhoook in the __Gardener Resource Manager__ should apply this label and the affinity rules to every pod in the control plane.
 This label and the pod affinity rule will ensure that all the pods in the control plane are pinned to a specific zone for HA shoot cluster having failure tolerance of `node`.

-**Alternate option considered**

- Since version 1.21 Kubernetes (1.21 - `alpha`, 1.22 - `beta`, 1.24 - `GA` [ref](https://github.com/kubernetes/enhancements/issues/2249)) has introduced the support for namespace selector which fulfills our requirement by selecting the shoot control plane namespace in the seed (e.g. `garden--project-foo--shoot-bar`).
-Since this feature is only stablized from 1.24 onwards and gardener supports older kubernetes versions as well currently this option is not preferred.

 ### Single-Zone